How to Enjoy Theatre From the Comfort of Your Own Home.

 4) Check out the Showstoppers Facebook page – when the theatres all went dark they still performed their show at the Lyric and live streamed it to Facebook for everyone to see.
 The live video is up on their Facebook page so go have a watch and enjoy!

-5) Wind in the Willows the Musical is available online to stream for free, although if people are able to donate they are asking for donations to Acting For Others.
+5) Wind in the Willows the Musical is available online to stream for £4.99.
 It was filmed live at the London Palladium in 2017 and can be accessed on their website.

 6) Andrew Lloyd Webber has announced that he is releasing his musicals for streaming each Friday.
-The first on the 3rd April is Joseph and Jesus Christ Superstar follows on Good Friday.
+The next one up is a concert of Andrew Lloyd Webbers songs.
 It will be streamed via the YouTube channel – ‘The Show Must Go On.’

 7) Myth Musical was filmed when it was on at The Other Palace in March 2018.
 It stars the likes of Jodie Steele and is a modern telling of the Greek story of Orpheus and the Underworld.
 It can be found online here.

-9) National Theatre Live is going to stream plays via YouTube live to our living room.
-They will take place on Thursday nights at 7pm with the first one was One Man Two Guvnors on 2nd April and the 9th will be Jane Eyre.
-Treasure Island follows in subsequent weeks.
+22) National Theatre Live is going to stream plays via YouTube live to our living room.
+They will take place on Thursday nights at 7pm, although you can watch them for up to a week afterwards.
+The first one was One Man Two Guvnors and currently available is The Barbershop Chronicles with A Sreetcar Named Desire, This House and Coriolanus as shows in the future weeks.

 Shakespeare: All of the Shakespeare fans out there are spoilt for choice.
 Offerings include: